 Simplifying the Checkout Process

 Ways to Reduce Checkout Abandonment and Increase Conversions

 What is Checkout Abandonment and Why is it Happening?

-Checkout abandonment is best understood as when an online shopper begins the purchase process but never actually completes the purchase.
-Items are often left in their virtual shopping carts; thus, the items are regarded as abandoned.
+Checkout abandonment occurs when an online shopper begins the purchase process but never actually completes the purchase.
+Items are often left in their virtual shopping carts and considered abandoned.

 If you’re a frequent online shopper at one point or another, you’ve been guilty of checkout abandonment.
 Maybe you were interrupted by a phone call from a family member, forgot about dinner in the oven, or just had a change of heart right before clicking “complete purchase” Whatever the reason – you didn’t end up buying what you intended to.

 For consumers, it’s just something that happens sometimes.
 For ecommerce businesses, it’s a challenge that requires constant attention and strategic testing that aims to get shoppers to complete their online purchases fully.

 Checkout Abandonment vs. Cart Abandonment – What’s the Difference?

 In this article, we’re talking about checkout abandonment.
 That’s not to be confused with your cart abandonment.
 Many people mistake the two.
 While it’s true that they’re both terms used to describe an interruption to the checkout process, there are some differences between them.